zircon-tech/webinar-users-service-api/README.md

 # Users Service API

 This project is a simple demo Node.js application for a Users Service API.
-It is designed to be used as part of a webinar session about CI/CD pipelines in AWS.
+It contains the implementation for a Lambda function designed to run inside a Docker container.
+The CI/CD is built using CodePipeline, CodeBuild and CodeDeploy services on AWS.

 ![image](https://github.com/user-attachments/assets/e1fda6d5-5c0d-4eda-a238-f897fe99e2d3)